JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results.md

 # Fitting results
 ### Objective

-To fit Lotka Volterra dynamical models to experimental data for a _Daphnia_ and phytoplankton system.
+To fit Lotka Volterra dynamical models to experimental time series data for a _Daphnia_ and phytoplankton predator-prey system.

 ### Methods

+#### Theoretical Model
 Due to problems with fitting the full model, a simplified consumer resource model was selected, with the form: